YIEHOO/Foncia-Cypress-Test/README.md

 #### Run the tests

-To run the test on production on a headless mode :
+To run the test on production :

 ```sh
 yarn test --env ENV='production'
 ```

-#### Additional commands not needed to be run but might be helpful
+#### Additional commands not needed to be run but might be help

 To merge mochawesome reports
 ```sh